 CBT and behavioral therapy have no adverse side effects other than the temporary discomfort of increased anxiety, but the therapist must be well-trained in the techniques of the treatment for it to work as desired.
 During treatment, the therapist will likely assign homework—specific problems that the patient will need to work on between sessions.
 CBT or behavioral therapy generally lasts about 12 weeks.
 It may be conducted in a group, provided the people in the group have sufficiently similar problems.
 Supportive therapy, such as group, couples, or family therapy can be helpful to educate significant others about the disorder.
 Sometimes people with social anxiety also benefit from social skills training.

-It is important to understand that treatments for social anxiety disorder do not work instantly and that no one plan works well for all patients.
+Treatments for social anxiety disorder do not work instantly and that no one plan works well for all patients.
 Treatment must be tailored to the needs of each individual.
-A therapist and patient should work together to determine which treatment plan will be most effective and to assess whether the treatment plan seems to be on track.
-Adjustments to the plan are sometimes necessary since patients respond differently to treatment.
+A therapist and patient should work together to determine which treatment plan will be most effective and to assess whether the approach seems to be on track.
+Adjustments to the plan are sometimes necessary because patients respond differently to any one type of treatment.